 Finzer said some career areas that would particularly benefit from the Workplace Spanish certificate include business, nursing, criminal justice, and construction management.

-The interdisciplinary certificate is aimed at students who don’t have a lot of room for electives; it can be completed in as little as 15 credit hours, or less than a year.
+This interdisciplinary certificate is aimed at students who don’t have a lot of room for electives, Finzer said; it can be completed in as little as 15 credit hours, or less than a year.

-As a result, the program isn’t meant for fluency but for basic proficiency, said Finzer.
+As a result, the program isn’t meant for fluency but for basic proficiency.

 “It doesn’t promise fluency in Spanish,” Finzer said, “but a strong working foundation in communication basics where students can navigate a diverse world.”